mitsuhiko/lucumr/2024/11/26/python-packaging-metadata.rst

 need to reconfigure your cache-key or force a package to constantly reinstall, you notice it if you need to re-install your local dependencies over and over for them not to break.
 There are many ways you notice it.
-But you don't notice it as a roadblock, just as a tiny, tiny tax.
+You don't notice it as a roadblock, just as a tiny, tiny tax.
 Except that is a tax we all pay and it makes the user experience significantly worse compared to what it could be.

-The deeper lesson here is that if you give developers too much flexibility, they will inevitably push the boundaries.
+The deeper lesson here is that if you give developers too much flexibility, they will inevitably push the boundaries and that can have significant downsides as we can see.
 Because Python's packaging ecosystem lacked constraints from the start, imposing them now has become a daunting challenge.
 Meanwhile, other ecosystems, like JavaScript's, took a more structured approach early on, avoiding many of these pitfalls entirely.

 ..
 [1] You can see how this works in action for `sentry-cli` for instance.
    The `@sentry/cli` package declares all its platform specific